-But, with the latest vaccine news—including Biden's announcement that every adult in the U.S. is eligible to receive the vaccine as of April 19; and the latest CDC guidance that fully vaccinated people can go mask-free in most settings—couples are now wondering: Will a "normal" wedding be possible in 2021?
+But, with the latest vaccine news—including Biden's announcement that every adult in the U.S. is eligible to receive the vaccine as of April 19; and the latest CDC guidance that even fully vaccinated people should wear a mask in areas of substantial or high transmission—couples are now wondering: Will a "normal" wedding be possible in 2021?

 Below, we break down the latest vaccine news, discuss how it relates to weddings, and speak with health officials and industry experts about the vaccine's impact on weddings in 2021.

 A Timeline of the Latest Vaccine News and Recommended Guidance

 Right now, news of vaccine distribution feels like the "light at the end of the tunnel" for many.
 Here, a look at where we stand.

 July 27, 2021: Vaccinated Individuals Should Wear a Mask Indoors in Areas of Substantial or High Transmission

 Due to the circulation of the Delta variant, the CDC once again updated their mask guidelines on July 27.
 The CDC is now recommending that even fully vaccinated individuals wear a mask in public indoor settings in areas of substantial or high transmission.